sbcgua/ajson/README.md

 # abap json (ajson)

-Yet another json parser/serializer for ABAP.
+Yet another JSON parser/serializer for ABAP.
 It works with release 7.02 or higher.

 - [Documentation](https://sbcgua.github.io/ajson) (or also [directly in the repo](./docsite/docs))
 - [Blog articles](https://sbcgua.github.io/ajson/blog)